autowarefoundation/autoware-documentation/docs/how-to-guides/others/defining-temporal-performance-metrics.md

 Temporal performance metrics are important for evaluating Autoware.
 These metrics are particularly useful for assessing delays caused by new algorithms and logic.
 They can be employed when comparing the temporal performance of software on a desktop computer with that on a vehicle during the vehicle integration phase.

 In addition, these metrics are useful for designers and evaluators of middleware, operating systems, and computers.
 They are selected based on user and product requirements.
 One of these requirements is to provide sufficient temporal performance for executing Autoware.
-"Sufficient temporal performance" is defined as a temporal performance requirement, but it can be challenging to define the requirement because it varies depending on the product type, operational design domain (ODD), and other factors.
+"Sufficient temporal performance" is defined as a temporal performance requirement, but it can be challenging to define the requirement because it varies depending on the product type, Operational Design Domain (ODD), and other factors.
 Then, this page specifically focuses on temporal performance metrics rather than requirements.

 Temporal performance metrics are important for evaluating the reliability of Autoware.
 However, ensuring the reliability of Autoware requires consideration of not only temporal performance metrics but also other metrics.